“a special place where we play, learn and grow together”

 (See the Handbook below for further information)

-When we are able to open after Covid restrictions relax, 15 places will be available each day on a Tuesday, Wednesday, Thursday and Friday.
+We have 15 places available each day on a Tuesday, Wednesday, Thursday and Friday.

 A child may be enrolled for any number of days per week.
 (We will provide dates when you start)